molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod02/LAB_02.md

 > **Results**: After completing this exercise, you will have a new virtual machine stored in a new storage account.

 ## Exercise 3:	Configuring the Virtual Machine for Development

-### Scenario

-Now that you have a new virtual machine, you need to configure Internet Explorer's Enhanced Security Configuration option.
-You also need to ensure that your working files are on the machine and ready.

-The main tasks for this exercise are as follows:

-1. Disable Internet Explorer Enhanced Security Configuration

-1. Create an AllFiles drive and extract the AllFiles Content to it.

-1. Authenticate to Visual Studio using the Microsoft Account associated with your Azure subscription.

 #### Task 1: Disable IE Enhanced Security Configuration